inductiva/inductiva/docs/simulators/OpenFOAM.md

 # OpenFOAM

 OpenFOAM is a Finite Volume method for CFD simulations with a wide range of applications across several areas of engineering and science.
-OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to solid dynamics and electromagnetics.
+It offers a broad set of features for everything from **complex fluid flows** (including chemical reactions, turbulence, and heat transfer) to **solid dynamics** and **electromagnetics**.

-There are two main open-source distributions of OpenFOAM, one developed by [OpenFOAM foundation](https://openfoam.org/) and another by the [ESI Group](https://www.openfoam.com/).
-Inductiva API supports both distributions, and you can choose which one you want to use by setting the `distribution` parameter when initializing the simulator.
-The default distribution is the one developed by the OpenFOAM foundation.
+There are two main open-source distributions of OpenFOAM: one developed by the [OpenFOAM foundation](https://openfoam.org/) and another by the [ESI Group](https://www.openfoam.com/).
+The Inductiva API supports both, and you can select your preferred distribution by setting the `distribution` parameter when initializing the simulator. *By default, it uses the OpenFOAM Foundation version.*

-A single simulation via Inductiva API comprises several steps done via OpenFOAM
-- e.g., partitioning the domain, meshing, solvers and post-processing.
-Hence, to configure a simulation for OpenFOAM the user will need a set of configuration files that are organized in three folders:
+A single simulation via the Inductiva API follows several steps in OpenFOAM, including domain partitioning, meshing, solving, and post-processing.
+To configure a simulation for OpenFOAM, you’ll need a set of configuration files organized into three folders:
-- `time`: containing individual files of data for particular fields, like initial values and boundary conditions that the user must specify.
-For example, for an initial condition at $, the initial conditions will be stored in the directory `0`.
+- `time`: Contains files for particular fields, like initial values and boundary conditions that you must specify.
+For example, initial conditions at  t=0  are stored in the `0` directory.
-- `constant`: contains files that describe the objects in the simulation and the physical properties of the application we are concerned.
+- `constant`: Contains files that describe the objects in the simulation and the physical properties being modeled.
-- `system`: contains all of the files that describe the simulation, including the solvers, the numerical parameters, and the output files.
-It must contain at least 3 files: `controlDict` where run control parameters are set including start/end time, time step and parameters for data output; `fvSchemes` where discretization schemes used in the solution may be selected at run-time; and `fvSolution` where the equation solvers, tolerances and other algorithm controls are set for the run.
+- `system`: Contains files that describe the simulation, including solvers, numerical parameters, and output files.

+It must contain at least 3 files:
+`controlDict`: Run control parameters (start/end time, time step, and parameters for data output)
+`fvSchemes`: Selection of discretization schemes used during the solution.
+`fvSolution`: Equation solvers, tolerances and other algorithm controls.

-All of these folders should be inside an input directory.
-Finally, to run a simulation the user needs to configure a list of dictionaries specifying the commands they want to execute on the backend.
-Below, we run the [motorbike tutorial](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/incompressible/simpleFoam/motorBike) from OpenFOAM and show how this is done in practice.
+All of these folders should be placed inside an **input directory**.
+To run a simulation, you need to configure a list of dictionaries that specify the commands to be executed on the backend.

+Below is an example of how to run the [motorbike tutorial](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/incompressible/simpleFoam/motorBike) from OpenFOAM, demonstrating how this process works in practice.

-The commands passed to the simulator follow the structure of OpenFOAM, that is, using the prefix `runApplication` the command will execute sequentially and with `runParallel` the command will use the maximum number of cores the machine has available.
-Hence, you don't need to set the specific number of processes, the simulator will do that for you automatically.
-In particular, the decomposeParDict will be configured automatically and, at the moment, only the scotch decomposition method is available.
+The commands passed to the simulator follow OpenFOAM’s structure.
+Using the `runApplication` prefix will execute commands sequentially, while `runParallel` will use all available CPU cores automatically—no need to manually set the number of processes.
+The **decomposeParDict** is configured automatically and currently, only the **scotch decomposition method** is supported.

 ## Example - Foundation distribution